Sophrinix/TiAudioRecorder/README.md

 ```xml
 	<uses-permission android:name="android.permission.RECORD_AUDIO"/>
 ```
+It might also be a good idea to have storage.
 O.K.
 Now you can go as far as you can go.
 Build your app and run it.

 LICENSE